tenbergen/CPRTool/README.md

 |`JWK_ACCESS_URL`   |  `http://localhost:13126/jwt/ibm/api/cpr_access/jwk` |
 |`JWK_REFRESH_URL`  |  `http://localhost:13126/jwt/ibm/api/cpr_refresh/jwk`|

 **Step 2:** Go to the `scripts` folder in the root directory and run the `independently-run-db.sh` shell script.
+If running on an Apple Silicon Mac (M1 or M2) run the `independently-run-db-m1.sh` shell script.
 If you haven't already, also run the `mongo-init.sh` shell script afterwards.

 **Step 3:** You can now run the backend microservices separately.
 Simply go to the root of each microservice where the `pom.xml` file is located and run `mvn liberty:dev` to start the microservice.
 The web app should be running on http://localhost:xxxxx - the port depends on which microservice you are running as following:
 | Microservice                     | Port    |